2755 Words | Reading Time: 12 Minutes

 He shares his step by step process for developing his writing skill and reaching a high income goal as a freelancer in his story.

-Chris Worth, Ex-big-agency creative with over 200 campaigns in his portfolio, recommends copywriting for big agencies or direct-response copywriting as ways to make the big bucks.
+Chris Worth, Ex-big-agency creative with over 200 campaigns in his portfolio, recommends copywriting for big agencies or direct-response copywriting jobs on making the big bucks.
 He also recommends “clientless” copywriting, where people develop and market their own product.

-A clientless copywriter is Dan Kennedy who earns a 7-figure income from freelance copywriting and writing.
+A clientless copywriter is Dan Kennedy who earns a 7-figure income from freelance writing and copywriting jobs.
 He’s written video sales letters and direct mail.

 In his case, he writes part-time, without advertising his services or giving free consultations or meetings, and he’s been making that 6 to 7 figure income for more than 20 years.